Python Tooling Explained

 Why Installing GPU Python Packages Is So Complicated

-Python's wheel format cannot express GPU hardware requirements, forcing every CUDA package to invent its own installation workaround.
-Here is how the ecosystem works today and what wheel variants will change.
+Wheels can't express GPU requirements, so CUDA packages invent workarounds.
+How the ecosystem works and what wheel variants will change.